-This table shows estimates for counterfactual simulated average treatment effects using the generalized model in Table 5.
-Each counterfactual exercise draws 1,000 rounds of effect sizes for 152 simulated trials from the estimated mixture distribution for the sample of nudges indicated under "Effect size distribution".
+This table shows estimates for counterfactual simulated average treatment effects using the generalized model in Panel B of Table 5.
+Each counterfactual exercise draws 1,000 samples of 152 simulated trials from the estimated mixture distribution for the sample of nudges indicated under "Effect size distribution".
 The number of experimental arms and their standard errors for these simulated trials are drawn with replacement from the sample listed under "Statistical power".
-Under selective publication, simulated trials without any positively significant treatment arms at the 95% level are "published" with probability $\hat{\gamma} = 0.1$ (as estimated in Table 5).
+Under selective publication, simulated trials without any positively significant treatment arms at the 95% level are "published" with probability $\hat{\gamma} = 0.1$ (as estimated in Panel B of Table 5).
 Simulated trials with at least one positively significant treatment arm are published with probability 1.
-When selective publication is supressed, all simulated trials are published.
-The "Simulated ATE (pp.)" column reports the average treatment effect in percentage points for all "published" treatment arms from the 1,000 × 152 = 152,000 simulated trials.
-The standard deviation of the observed ATE in the 1,000 rounds is reported in parentheses.
+When selective publication is suppressed, all simulated trials are published.
+The "Simulated ATE (pp.)" column reports the average treatment effect in percentage points for all "published" treatment arms from the $1,000 \times 152 = 152,000$ simulated trials.
+The standard deviation of the observed ATE in the 1,000 simulated samples is reported in parentheses.